Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 Hair is pretty fragile, and if your hair is damaged it tends to snag, which leads to more damage.
 Smoothing out your hair is good – it stops cuticle scales from snapping off (which is what happens when you feel friction when you pull a comb through your hair), and it can make it stronger and more resistant to snapping.
 Silicones also protect your hair from heat when you dry or curl or straighten it.
 So they’re great at protecting your hair from damage, which is definitely doing something for your hair!

 There’s one potential issue here though.
-Hairdressers tend to hate silicones because they stay on your hair and stops treatments from getting to your hair, so colouring and perming might not turn out as predicted.
+Hairdressers tend to hate silicones because they can stay on your hair and affect the results of treatments or affect their assessments of your hair, so colouring and perming might not turn out as predicted.
 To avoid this issue, use a clarifying treatment before you go to the hairdresser, and stop using silicones a few days before you go to the salon.

 Silicones stay on your hair and weigh it down